 In recent years property values have been escalating at previously unforeseen rates.
 The health of the lodging industry is very cyclical and thus it is often difficult to obtain construction financing.
 In addition, the future of the lodging industry at Fort Myers Beach is now being eclipsed by real estate investors and condominium buyers whose optimism for continuing increases in underlying property values are driving the real estate market continually upward.
-While the town hesitates to encourage new hotels and motels in face of extreme traffic congestion, the loss of an active and healthy lodging industry would change the character of Fort Myers Beach forever.
+While the town hesitates to encourage new hotels and motels given the past overbuilding at Fort Myers Beach, the loss of the town's active and healthy lodging industry would change the character of Fort Myers Beach forever.

 The town's options to respond to this situation are fairly limited.
-Perhaps the most effective option is simply to ensure that town policies and regulations do not inadvertently contribute to the displacement of existing hotels and motels.
+The most effective options are simply to ensure that town policies and regulations do not inadvertently contribute to the displacement of existing hotels and motels.